Virginia couple charged after 12 pounds of pot discovered at RDU

 According to arrest warrants, RDU police found 11.9 pounds of pot.

-RDU investigators refused to elaborate beyond what ABC 11 found in the two arrest warrants since the investigation is still underway.
+RDU investigators declined to elaborate beyond what ABC11 found in the two arrest warrants since the investigation is still underway.

 It's not clear if the two were flying out of RDU, flying into RDU, or not flying at all.